Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 • Around 40% of consumers worldwide are targeted by ID theft at least once.

 • Javelin Research concluded that fraudsters are quick in their efforts to take over accounts.
-One report revealed that 40% of takeovers happen within 24 hours of a fraudster accessing a victim’s account.
+One report revealed that 40% of account takeovers happen within 24 hours of a fraudster accessing a victim’s account.

 Common Tactics Criminals Use for Identity Theft

 Identity theft can affect people badly.
 Financial setbacks, decreased credit scores, and anxiety about future financial security are just the beginning.
-However, staying informed about the risks of identity theft help you safeguard yourself and your family, allowing you to enjoy modern technology’s benefits fully.
+However, staying informed about the risks of identity theft helps you safeguard yourself and your family, allowing you to enjoy modern technology’s benefits fully.

 Phishing is a method where scammers send deceptive emails that appear genuine, such as an email from your bank requesting you to confirm your account details.
 Criminals have also adopted a technique called SMiShing, which involves sending fraudulent text messages.
 SMiShing is similar to phishing, where you might receive a deceptive text message asking you to verify a purchase or account information.

-As per ConsumerAffairs, phishing via voicemails, texts, and emails is one of the most common ways cybercriminals commit identity-related frauds.
+As per ConsumerAffairs, phishing via voicemails, texts, and emails is one of the most common ways cybercriminals commit identity-related fraud.
 As soon as a recipient clicks on a malicious link, the malware starts getting installed in the background, resulting in the system freezing and revealing sensitive information.

 In the above example, the fraudster is pretending to be a representative of the National Security Department.
 The email asks the recipient to click on the link to perform a verification.
-As soon as the recipient clicks on the link, a malicious script will activate in the background and give fraudster access to crucial information.
+As soon as the recipient clicks on the link, a malicious script will activate in the background and give the fraudster access to crucial information.

 Example of a phishing email.
 A fake national security department asking to follow a link

-Data Breaches
+2. Data Breaches

 A data breach happens when a cybercriminal infiltrates a data source and extracts sensitive information.
 Cybercriminals find a way to access a company’s computer network to steal personally identifiable information.

 When criminals gain unauthorized access to databases or systems containing personal data, they can obtain a wealth of information that can be used to assume someone’s identity.
 For example, let’s say a major retailer’s customer database is breached, and the hackers access customer names, addresses, social security numbers, and credit card details.
-Armed with this information, the hackers can engage in various fraudulent activities, such as opening credit card accounts, making unauthorized purchases, or even applying for loans using stolen identities.
+Armed with this information, hackers can engage in various fraudulent activities, such as:

 According to Statista, 25,000 data breach cases were reported in the Netherlands between May 2018 and January 2020.
 Check out the number of breaches in other European countries during the same period.